DrC0okie/scanalyze/docs/project_management/functional_requirement_specifications.md

 ## 2. System Overview

 Scanalyze is designed as a multi-tiered application involving client-side,  server-side, and database components.
 Each of these elements has  specialized tasks and together they form a cohesive ecosystem for  effective grocery expense tracking.
-Below is a breakdown of the system's primary components and their interrelationships:
+Below is a breakdown of the system's primary components and their interrelationships.

 ### 2.1 Android Mobile Application

 The mobile application serves as the user interface and is responsible for capturing grocery receipts through the device's camera.
-It utilizes Optical Character Recognition (OCR) via ML Kit to extract textual data from these receipts.
+It utilizes Optical Character Recognition (OCR) to extract textual data from these receipts.
 The app also handles user authentication and data visualization through various graphs and charts.

 **Key Features:**